learn-co-curriculum/dsc-corr-autocorr-in-time-series/README.md

 rcParams['figure.figsize'] = 14, 5

-plot_acf(diet, lags=100);
+plot_acf(diet, lags=50);
 ```

 ![png](index_files/index_32_0.png)

 Note that the plots (and especially the confidence bands) are slightly different.
-Feel free to have a loot at [this stackoverflow post](https://stackoverflow.com/questions/36038927/whats-the-difference-between-pandas-acf-and-statsmodel-acf) if you want to dig deeper.
+Feel free to have a look at [this stackoverflow post](https://stackoverflow.com/questions/36038927/whats-the-difference-between-pandas-acf-and-statsmodel-acf) if you want to dig deeper.

 ## Addional reading